 While UCSPE is not difficult to use when you have Cisco UCS experience, some may find it daunting at first.
 In addition to the new templates we just mentioned, the default hardware configuration was updated to reduce some of errors and warnings once users have logged into UCS Manager.

 For those looking to use the Cisco UCS 6248 Fabric Interconnects, a new virtual equipment configuration has been provided along with the UCSPE download.
-This configuration can be imported into the UCS Platform Emulator instead of switching the Fabric Interconnect configuration manually.
+This configuration can be imported into the Cisco UCS Emulator instead of switching the Fabric Interconnect configuration manually.
 If you need a different Fabric Interconnect model than the 6248 or the default 6332-16UP you can find the instructions to switch the FI model here.

-If you are looking to evaluate the S3260 in particular, these updates will go along way in the usability for the UCS Platform Emulator for you.
+If you are looking to evaluate the S3260 in particular, these updates will go along way in the usability for the Cisco UCS Emulator for you.
 You can also watch a demo of the S3260 in UCSPE here.

 If you are looking to update from a pervious version of UCSPE to 3.1(2ePE1), be sure to take a look these helpful tips.